rosemwangie/DSA-Starter/src/data-structures/trees/TREE.md

 # Trees
-A **Tree** is composed of _nodes_, which contains value, and edges to connect the nodes.
+A **Tree** is composed of _nodes_.
+It's a data structure that consists of nodes connected by edges.
+Each node has a value and may have one or more child nodes, which are connected to the parent node by an edge.
+The root node is the topmost node in the tree and does not have a parent.

-The root node is the starting point of the tree and branches off into other nodes.
+The **root** node is the starting point of the tree and branches off into other nodes.

+There are many different types of trees, including binary trees, B-trees, and balanced trees.

 Each node can have one or more child nodes, which can in turn have their own children.

 This structure allows for efficient searching and sorting of data.
 All other nodes are connected to the root in some way.
 The nodes at the lowest level of the tree are called leaves.
 The nodes between the root and the leaves are called branches.

 The tree data structure is an effective way to store and organize data.
 It allows for fast retrieval and manipulation of data, as well as efficient searching algorithms.
 Trees are commonly used to implement data structures such as binary search trees, heaps, and tries.
 Trees are also used in graph algorithms such as depth-first search and breadth-first search.